 - Eliminates wall imperfections.
 Priming will also help to conceal any imperfections on the wall, such as cracks, holes, or dents.
 It can also hide medium stains or discoloration on the wall surface.

 - Prevents moisture and mold growth.
-Nothing is worse than mold and mildew growing behind your tiles.
+Nothing is worse than mold and mildew growing behind your wall tiles.
 It is unsightly and can cause serious health problems like respiratory problems and allergic reactions.

 By sealing the pores of the drywall with a primer, you can prevent moisture from seeping in and causing mold to grow.
 (Source: CDC)

 - Solves the flashing problem.
-Flashing occurs after repairing or sealing patches and painting directly over them.
+Flashing occurs after repairing or sealing drywall patches and painting directly over them.
 Shining a light beneath the area will reveal a patch underneath the paint, creating an eyesore.

 A primer will obscure the flashing and give the wall a uniform appearance.
 It soaks up the patch, seals it, and creates a smooth surface for painting.